-The moderate consumption of alcohol is associated with better health and greater longevity.
-That’s in comparison to either abstinence or heavy drinking.
-However, the strong temperance tradition in the US leads many people to resist this medically established fact.
+The moderate drinking of alcohol is linked with better health and longer life.
+That’s compared to either not drinking heavy drinking.
+Yet the strong temperance tradition in the US leads many people to resist this medical fact.
 This reflects how alcohol, tradition, and health are closely related.

 Sante.
 Skoal.
 To your health.
-It’s how we toast each other with “the water of life” from Scotland.
+It’s how we toast each other with “the water of life.”
 Or when we take a “little wine for the stomach’s sake.”
-The Russians say it with a simple proverb.
+The Russians say it with a proverb.
 It’s “Drink a glass of schnapps after your soup and you steal a ruble from the doctor.”

-There’s a long folk tradition in societies that use alcohol successfully.
-It says that alcoholic beverages bring pleasure to a gathering and lift our spirits as well.
+There’s a long folk tradition in societies that use alcohol with success.
+It says that alcohol bring pleasure to a gathering.
+It lifts our spirits.
 And it says alcohol can also improve our health.

 That belief is more than folk wisdom.
-The evidence is clear.
-In short, moderate drinking is associated with better health and longevity.
-That’s in comparison to either abstaining or drinking heavily.
-For example, we now know that
+The medical fact is clear.
+Again, moderate drinking is linked to better health and longer life.
+That’s compared to not or drinking heavily.
+For example, we now know the following.

 - Moderate drinkers tend to live longer.
 One study shows that moderate drinkers have a 21% to 28% lower risk of death from all causes than abstainers.
-Another study, of 12,000 physicians, found that moderate drinkers had the lowest risk of death from all causes during the 13 year study
+Another study, of 12,000 people, found that such drinkers had the lowest risk of death from all causes during the 13 year study

 - Moderate drinkers are less likely to suffer heart attacks.
-One researcher reviewed the accumulated studies on moderate drinking and heart attacks.
+A researcher reviewed the studies on moderate drinking and heart attacks.
 He found that having one or two drinks a day was highly beneficial.
 It greatly reduces “the chances of suffering cardiac death.”
 In fact, he concluded that “We don’t have any drugs that are as good as alcohol.”

-- Moderate drinkers suffer fewer incidence of a great many other diseases and health problems.
-These include stroke, hypertension, prostate cancer, erectile dysfunction, Alzheimer’s disease, and many more.
+- Moderate drinkers suffer fewer of a great many other diseases and health problems.
+These include stroke, high blood pressure, prostate cancer, ED, Alzheimer’s disease, and many more.
 Even the common cold.
-For more, visit Alcohol and Health: Medical Findings.
+For more, see Alcohol and Health.

 Impact of Temperance Tradition